 Mind Reading AI\Robots

 Artificial intelligence can be hugely beneficial for individuals with a physical handicap, giving them greater mobility.
-Researchers at the Federal Institute of Technology in Lausanne have figured out a way to combine artificial intelligence and brain signals allowing paralyzed people to control the machine with their thoughts (what they call “shared control”).
+As a result, researchers at the Federal Institute of Technology in Lausanne have figured out a way to combine artificial intelligence and brain signals allowing paralyzed people to control the machine with their thoughts (what they call “shared control”).

 If the person only thinks about turning left or right to go, the wheelchair obeys the command based purely on the power of the thought.
 After taking a seat in the chair, the person puts on a cap with 16 electrodes attached to it.
 This allows the robotic wheelchair to study said person’s brain waves through a wearable EEG (electroencephalogram) cap which can translate specific brain signals into more complicated tasks.